dorinhazan/NetworkFinalProj/README.md

 - **Trivia Management**: Dynamic trivia question handling, scoring, and round management.
 - **Concurrency Handling**: Uses threading and `ThreadPoolExecutor` for managing multiple client connections concurrently.
 - **Scalable Bot Clients**: Facilitates testing through automated bot clients that can join the game as regular players.

+# Trivia Game Network

+## Overview
+This project implements a trivia game system, consisting of a server that manages the game and clients that participate in trivia sessions.
+It's designed to demonstrate network programming concepts using UDP for broadcasting and TCP for session management.

+## Structure
+- **ServerMain.py**: Manages game sessions, handles TCP connections and broadcasts game invitations via UDP.
+- **ClientMain.py**: Client that listens for game invitations and connects to the server to participate in the game.
+- **BotClient.py**: Automated client designed for testing, which simulates real player actions.
+- **TriviaQuestionManager.py**: Manages trivia questions and answers.
+- **GameStatistics.py**: Tracks and reports game statistics.
+- **Colors.py**: Utility for colored console output to enhance readability.